 GTIDs when using the

 mysql.gtid_executed Table.
-Masters
+Source

-you can do this by specifying the
+replica server, you can do this by specifying the

-options for the slave.
+--log-slave-updates=OFF options for

-the replication data source, and to use GTID-based
+as the replication data source, and to use GTID-based

 auto-positioning rather than file-based positioning.
 Issue a